ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ### DevOps Insights
 {: #devsecops-ci-tool-integration-insights}

 [IBM Cloud DevOps Insights](/docs/ContinuousDelivery?topic=ContinuousDelivery-di_working) is included in the created toolchain and after each compliance check evidence is published into it.
-You do not need to provide any configuration steps for DevOps Insights, the CI pipeline will automatically use the insights instance included in the toolchain.
+You do not need to provide any configuration steps for DevOps Insights, the CI pipeline automatically uses the insights instance that is included in the toolchain.
 DevOps Insights aggregates code, test, build, and deployment data to provide visibility into the velocity and quality of all your teams and releases.

 ### SonarQube
 {: #devsecops-ci-tool-integration-sonarqube}